lex-node/governance/constitution/constitution.md

 * **Legal Order:** any restraining order, preliminary or permanent injunction, stay or other order, writ, injunction, judgment or decree that either: (i) is issued by a court of competent jurisdiction, or (ii) arises by operation of applicable law as if issued by a court of competent jurisdiction, including, in the case of clause “(ii)” an automatic stay imposed by applicable law upon the filing of a petition for bankruptcy
 * **Legal Proceeding:** means any private or governmental action, suit, litigation, arbitration, claim, proceeding (including any civil, criminal, administrative, investigative or appellate proceeding), hearing, inquiry, audit, examination or investigation commenced, brought, conducted or heard by or before, or otherwise involving, any court or other governmental entity or any arbitrator or arbitration panel.
 * **Legislature:** the functions of the Pocket DAO responsible for decision-making
-* **Majority Approval:** 50% Support and 50% Minimum Approval from Voting Token holders
+* **Majority Approval:** 50% Approval and 50% Quorum from Council Members on a proposal.
-* **Minimum Approval:** the percentage of the total Voting Token supply that support for a proposal must be greater than for the proposal to be considered valid
 * **Node:** an instance of Pocket Core (or another software client embodying the Pocket Protocol) that is online and operating on the Pocket Network, synced on a reasonably current basis with the Pocket Blockchain and receiving and propagating transactions from other Nodes on the Pocket Network
 * **On-Chain:** any activity that is directly or indirectly reflected in information included in the Pocket Blockchain
 * **Ownerless Foundation:** a foundation which has no members, shareholders or other equity holders